bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-v2.md

 }
 ```

-The order and names of returned filters should match the filters listed under **Category Filters** in the control panel.
+The sort order and names of returned filters in the response should match the filters listed under **Category Filters** in the control panel.

 ![Category Filters](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/contextual-filters-02.png "Category Filters")

 The sort order of filters on the storefront is determined implicitly from the order of the data you send.
-You can change the order the filters on the live site by changing the order of the data in the array.
+You can change the order of the filters on the live site by changing the order of the data in the array.

-### Contextual filters
+## Configure available category-level filters

 Using the [Contextual Filters](insert-link-here) endpoint, you can configure available category-level filters.
 To test it out, update some of the properties such as `display_name`, `display_product_count`, or `collapsed_by_default` and send a `PUT` request to [`/v3/settings/search/filters/contexts`](insert-link-here).